jcornaz/aoc-rust-2022/README.md

 >
 > I may not solve every puzzle.

-I also have some solutions written rust: https://github.com/jcornaz/aoc-kotlin-2022
+I also have some solutions written in kotlin: https://github.com/jcornaz/aoc-kotlin-2022

 ## Unlicense